50 Mesmerizing Attractions in the Southwest

 19. Mt Lemmon Scenic Byway

-Mt Lemmon is one of many Sky Islands in the state of Arizona.
-A Sky Island is unique in that it is an isolated high altitude mountain area surrounded by a lower altitude area of completely different scenery.
-The town of Summerhaven at the base of Mt Lemmon sits at an elevation of 7000 ft and offers a welcome respite from the intense heat of the surrounding desert.
-The best part about visiting Mt Lemmon is the 30 mile picturesque drive up the Catalina Scenic Byway, which begins near the rolling cacti covered hills of Tucson and ends in a forest of pondersoa pines.
+Mt Lemmon is one of many unique Sky Islands in the state of Arizona.
+A Sky Island is an isolated high altitude mountain area surrounded by a lower altitude area.
+The town of Summerhaven at the base of Mt Lemmon sits at an elevation of 7000 ft.
+At this high up, summer temps are at least 20 degrees cooler than the surrounding desert.
+The best part about visiting Mt Lemmon is the 30 mile picturesque drive up the Catalina Scenic Byway.
+This drive begins near the rolling cacti covered hills of Tucson and ends in a forest of ponderosa pines.

 Views are very dramatic the entire way up with tons of Saguaro cacti near the start, ancient hoodoos, breathtaking views of the mountains, and eventually gorgeous towering pines.
 Along the way, you will have access to hikes, picnicking areas, scenic overlooks, and even a small lake.
 At the end of the drive, you can choose amongst a variety of trails, enjoy shady picnic areas, take a scenic chairlift ride, and enjoy breakfast or lunch amongst the pines and aspens.
-Many of the trails up here are lined with lovely foliage in October.
+Fall foliage lines many trails in autumn.
 And if you are a skier, you will want to check out the country’s southernmost ski resort.

 Location: The drive starts right outside of Tucson